Babs Fafunwa

-Aliu Babatunde Fafunwa (23 September 1923 – 11 October 2010).
-He was the first Nigerian Professor of Education.
+Aliu Babatunde Fafunwa (23 September, 1923 – 11 October, 2010).
+He was the first Nigerian Professor of Education in Nigeria.
 He was a Nigerian Educationist, Scholar and Former Minister for Education.
 As Minister, he was in charge of the biggest school system in Africa.
 He is known for his early writings on the need to re-appraise the inherited colonial epistemological system in Nigeria and to introduce relevant cultural goals, subjects and local languages into the system, in order to accommodate the developmental and cultural pattern of the country.
 He is also a notable authority on the History of Educational Planning in Nigeria.

 Early life and education

 Born on September 23, 1923, in Isale Eko, Lagos, Fafunwa had his secondary education at the CMS Grammar School, Lagos between 1937 and 1943.
 He obtained a B.Sc.
 (Magna Cum Laude) in Social Science and English from Bethune Cookman College (now Bethune-Cookman University, Florida, United States in 1950 and had his M.A (Cum Laude) in Administration and Higher Education in 1955.
 He earned a Ph.D. in education from New York University in 1958, becoming the first Nigerian recipient of a doctoral degree in education.
 He was a co-founder of the Muslim Students Society of Nigeria.